FIND BY MONTH

-Emphasizing the increasing importance of negotiations skills in the new acquisition environment.
+Negotiation skills are of increasing importance in the new acquisition environment.

 • Best Value procurement negotiation issues.